Show navigation Hide navigation

 In recent years the Sligo Grammar School Art Department and the Emergency Department in Sligo General Hospital have joined forces and some of the work of the students is on display in the ED waiting room.
-This work is changed 2 or 3 times a year and is a great forum for art students to see their work displayed in public.
+This work is changed twice a year and is a great forum for art students to see their work displayed in public.

-For the last two years Sligo Grammar School has entered the National Junk Kouture design Competition.
-Both years we have had Regional Finalists with a National Finalist last year.
+For the last four years Sligo Grammar School has entered the National Junk Kouture design Competition.
+Each year we have had Regional Finalists with a National Finalist in 2015

 The competition is a challenge to design and construct an outfit entirely from re-cycled materials.
-This year we hope to have a few entries.
 Interested TY students have a Junk Kouture class each week to help them prepare for the competition.